The Sterling House

-As you tour the house you will notice that much of the artwork on display is of local scenes while the “shadow box” on the walls is host to the artifacts found in the house during the renovation.
+As you tour the house, you will notice that much of the artwork on display is of local scenes while the “shadow boxes” on the walls are host to the artifacts found in the house during the renovation.
 We are proud of the history and heritage of this house and its important role to Leonardtown.

 We warmly invite you to enjoy The Front Porch at The Sterling House.